MaterializeInc/materialize/doc/developer/mzbuild.md

      In rare cases, it may be necessary to extract files from the build directory of a dependency.
-The `extract` key specifies a mapping from a dependent package to a list of files to copy into the build context.
-Paths should be relative and are interpreted relative to that crate's build directory.
-Each extracted file will be placed in the root of the build context with the same name as the original file.
-Copying directories is not supported.
+The `extract` key specifies a mapping from a dependent package to a mapping from source files and directories to destination directories.
+Source paths are interpreted relative to that crate's build directory while destination paths are interpreted relative to the build context.
 Note that `extract` is only relevant if the dependency has a custom Cargo build script, as Rust crates without a build script do not have a build directory.

   * `type: cargo-test` builds a special image that simulates `cargo test`.
 This plugin is very special-cased at the moment, and unlikely to be generally